jrsconfitto/ZOMGOctocatz/readme.md

 ZOMGOctocatz
 ============

 This small utility will download all the Octocats on the [Octodex](http://octodex.github.com) because i want to have my Windows desktop be full of fun.
-All the Octocats get downloaded to the `Octocatz` folder in your `Pictures` library.
+All the Octocats get downloaded to the `Octocatz` folder in your `Pictures` library or in a directory of your choosing.
+To set the output directory, pass the output directory's path as an argument to the utility.
+The utility will create that directory if it doesn't exist.

 ## Where do i get it?